-The answers to these questions also give you invaluable information about what an individual enjoys in rope, and are a good kicking-off point for general negotiation about the parameters for your scene.
+The answers to these questions also give you invaluable information about what a person enjoys in rope, and are a good kicking-off point for general negotiation about the parameters for your scene.

 Risk Awareness and Management

 In order to receive their informed consent, I need to be sure that my partner fully understands and agrees to the risks involved in the play we're planning.
-Thus, I prefer to give new partners an overview of those risks, even if they claim to be fairly experienced:
+Thus, I prefer to give new partners an overview of those risks:

-- Bruising, either from direct pressure of the rope, or petechiae (little speckle bruises) where circulation is restricted, may last up to a couple weeks; some people are also prone to petechiae in the face when inverted.
+- Bruising from direct pressure of the rope, or petechiae (little speckle bruises) where circulation is restricted, may last up to a couple weeks; some people are also prone to petechiae in the face when inverted.

-- Rope burn can last up to 6 months or even longer depending on severity (but usually only occurs in more extreme or dynamic suspensions)
+- Rope burn can last up to 6 months or even longer depending on severity (but usually only occurs in more extreme or dynamic suspensions, or due to mistakes).

-- I explain that the most severe bondage injuries tend to involve being dropped, and that I'm taking responsibility for not dropping them.
+- I explain that the most severe bondage injuries tend to involve being dropped, which would most likely occur if I made a technical error.

-- I go over the warning signs of nerve compression, explain that while I do everything I can to reduce risks they must also be vigilant in listening to their body, and re-iterate that I want to know about any tingling, numbness, or unusual sensation.
+- I discuss the risks of nerve compression, explain that while I try to minimize those risks they must also be vigilant in listening to their body, and re-iterate that I want to know about any tingling, numbness, or unusual sensation.
 If I'm planning a tie that has specific known nerve risks, like a TK, I'll often call those out individually as well.